sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/basic-html/README.md

 <input id="some-id" />
 ```

 It's important to connect labels with inputs for usability.
+Watch what happens when you click the label in [this example](https://codesandbox.io/s/brave-shape-hdnbg).

 ## Watch Out!